matthewnewell/matthewnewell.github.io/cmmi.md

 Low cost compliance will increase competition for federal contracts.
 This benefits the taxpayer, warfighter, and federal procurement expenditure.

 That said, the CMMI is for established organizations to incrementally improve process.
 It is not an appropriate framework for invention.
-It is a framework for in-breeding.

 *The animation is from Mike Bostok's d3.js [bl.ocks.org](www.bl.ocks.org)*